 Periodontal Bone Grafting in Plano, TX

 Some patients needing dental implant surgery will also need a bone graft to build up the bone and improve the foundation for an implant.
 When a tooth is missing, the jawbone around that void will begin to atrophy.
-Once this happens, you will begin to suffer from bone loss and there will not be enough bone to support an implant.
+Once this happens, you will begin to suffer from bone loss, and there will not be enough bone to support an implant.

-You will have to undergo bone grafting to replace the lost bone in order for the implant to be successful and support your replacement tooth.
+You will have to undergo bone grafting to replace the lost bone for the implant to be successful and support your replacement tooth.
 Dr. Dean uses a variety of safe and effective materials.
 The surgery is performed under local anesthetic since you will require an incision in the gums to access the bone.
 You may experience a little discomfort after the procedure.

 Surgical Periodontal Treatments FAQs